Metropolitan, upscale and outdoorsy city in the West Valley

 Peoria is locally known for being more outdoorsy than neighboring cities, including Phoenix.
 “It’s near Lake Pleasant — that’s a big draw.
 A lot of people like staying home with their families and going outdoors,” Carlson says.
 Southern Peoria features most of the city’s commercial districts, attractions and residential neighborhoods, while northern Peoria is mostly an open stretch of the Sonoran Desert.

-Residents in Mesquite are never too far from shopping.
+Residents in Mesquite are never too far from shopping destinations.

-Arrowhead Mall is the premiere shopping destination for Mesquite residents.
+Arrowhead Mall is the premier shopping destination for Mesquite residents.

-Lake Pleasant, near Mesquite, offers a vast lake where residents can take their boats.
+Lake Pleasant, near Mesquite, offers a spacious lake perfect for boating.

-Camping near Lake Pleasant is an attractive, quick, getaway for Mesquite residents.
+Camping near Lake Pleasant is a quick and attractive getaway for Mesquite residents.

 1/4